ARMmbed/uvisor/README.md

 * mbed OS: [NXP FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/)

-For more information on the porting process, for both the uVisor core and library, please read the [porting guide](docs/PORTING.md)
+For more information on the porting process, for both the uVisor core and library, please read the [uVisor Porting Guide for mbed OS](docs/core/PORTING.md)

 The uVisor pre-linked binary images are built with the Launchpad [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded) toolchain.
 Currently only applications built with the same toolchain are supported.